sstelfox/stelfox.net/content/notes/gpsd.md

 title: GPSd
 ---

+***Note: This page is quite old and is likely out of date.
+My opinions may have also changed dramatically since this was written.
+It is here as a reference until I get around to updating it.***

 ## Installation

 I've been using a BU-353 which if I remember correctly was ~$20 and has been